- White Wolf

 Contingency Planning

-Contingency planning plays a vital role in the successful execution of a custom home-building project.
-While careful planning and thorough preparation can mitigate risks, unexpected events and circumstances can still arise during the construction process.
+Contingency planning plays a vital role in successfully executing a custom home-building project.
+While careful planning and thorough preparation can mitigate risks, unexpected events and circumstances can still arise during construction.

 Overview of the Importance of Contingency Planning